EndNote: Features

-In Windows, EndNote creates a file with an *.enl extension, along with a *.data folder containing two MySQL files pdb.eni and sdb.eni.
-EndNote can be installed so that its features, like Cite While You Write, appear in the Tools menu of Microsoft Word and OpenOffice.org Writer.
+EndNote creates a file with an *.enl extension, along with a *.data folder containing index files, and PDF attachments.
+EndNote's installation includes Cite While You Write, which appear as functions in the ribbon of Microsoft Word and OpenOffice.org Writer.

 EndNote can export citation libraries as HTML, plain text, Rich Text Format, or XML.

-From version X.7.2, one library can be shared with up to 14 other EndNote users.
-The data is synchronized via the EndNote cloud service, with everybody having full write access to the library.
+From version X.7.2, one library can be shared with up to 1000 other EndNote users.
+The data is synchronized via the EndNote cloud service, with everybody having read write, or read only access to the library.

 EndNote can also organize PDFs on the user's hard drive (or full text on the web) through links to files or by inserting copies of PDFs.
-It is also possible to save a single image, document, Excel spreadsheet, or other file type to each reference in an EndNote library.
+It is also possible to save images, documents, Excel spreadsheets, or other file types to each reference in an EndNote library.
 Starting from EndNote X version 1.0.1, formatting support for OpenDocument files (ODT) using the Format Paper command is supported.

-EndNote can also find full-text PDFs on-line (for non–open access publications, subscription credentials are required) and automatically attach PDF files from user's computer, provided that the PDF files have a DOI on the first page.
+EndNote can also find full-text PDFs on-line (for non–open access publications, subscription credentials are required) and import PDF files from user's computer, provided that the PDF files have a labelled DOI in the first few pages so that CrossRef can provide the record data.